4 Cannon Street is a new type of premium office environment.

 A key element of WELL is maximising occupants’ exposure to daylight for visual, mental and biological health.
 4 Cannon Street features high performance floor-to-ceiling glazing.
 This both promotes the glorious views and, importantly from a WELL perspective, allows daylight to flood in.

 To reflect daylight deep into the office floor plates, SAS International's high performance SAS330 suspended metal ceiling system was specified with a zero VOC, powder-coated finish in pure white (RAL 9010).
+To offer long lasting protection, Antimicrobial Powder Coating using BioCote® technology was added to the PPC.

 In addition to maximising daylight, acoustic comfort is also important in WELL Certification.
 The conventional means to reducing noise on office floors would be to use a highly perforated metal ceiling tile backed with a sound-absorbent mineral wool pad.
 The problem with this solution, however, is that large perforations reduce the ability of the tiles to reflect daylight.